Howard Rubin: 2025 federal indictment

 On September 26, 2025, Rubin and his former personal assistant, Jennifer Powers, were indicted in the U.S. District Court for the Eastern District of New York on 10 counts, including sex trafficking by force, fraud, or coercion; transportation of individuals across state lines for prostitution; and bank fraud.
 The charges relate to an alleged scheme from 2009 to 2019 in which the pair recruited dozens of women—often through social media or modeling websites—to travel to New York City for commercial sex acts involving BDSM elements.

-According to the indictment, encounters initially occurred in luxury Manhattan hotels before shifting to a soundproofed "dungeon" in Rubin's two-bedroom penthouse near Central Park, equipped with BDSM apparatus including electrocution devices.
+According to the indictment, encounters initially occurred in luxury Manhattan hotels before shifting to a soundproofed "dungeon" in Rubin's two-bedroom penthouse atop the Metropolitan Tower at 146 West 57th Street near Central Park, equipped with BDSM apparatus including electrocution devices.
 Prosecutors allege that Rubin exceeded the scope of consent, ignoring safe words and continuing violent acts even when women were unconscious or injured, causing lasting physical and psychological harm.
 Powers is accused of arranging travel, payments (typically $5,000 per session), and non-disclosure agreements to silence victims, while structuring transactions to evade bank reporting.
 The operation allegedly cost over $1 million.

 A separate count accuses Rubin of bank fraud for misrepresentations used to secure financing for Power's mortgage in Texas.
 If convicted, Rubin faces a mandatory minimum of 15 years and up to life imprisonment on the sex trafficking charge, among other penalties.

 Rubin was arrested at his Connecticut home and arraigned in Brooklyn federal court, where he pleaded not guilty; a magistrate ordered his detention pending trial, deeming him a flight risk and danger to the community.
 Powers was arrested in Texas.
 The Federal Bureau of Investigation has established a tip line for potential victims.